kubernetes-retired/multi-tenancy/incubator/hnc/docs/user-guide/quickstart.md

 [s] indicates subnamespaces
 ```

-  Note: The `[s]` annotation was added in HNC v0.6 and isn't present in HNC v0.5.

 And team-b is a little weird, they call their SRE's "wizards" so we'll set up their roles too:

 ```bash